dtc111111/mcn-slam/README.md

 </details>

 # Notes

-- [x] We have updated the `README.md` and are preparing to open-source our code！
 - [x] Installation setup
-- [x] Code for main parts, including `Hybrid Scene Representation`, 'Camera Tracking'
 - [x] Dataset release (Indoor & Outdoor).
+- [x] We have updated the `README.md` and are preparing to open-source our code！
+- [ ] Code for main parts, including `Hybrid Scene Representation`, 'Camera Tracking'
+- [ ] Full Relsease

 # Installation